cbehrends/DotNetCoreCleanArchitectureSample/README.md

 This will setup the container to listen on port 5000

-When docker-compose has started teh services `http://localhost:5000/swagger` and you should see the Swagger UI
+When docker-compose has started the services `http://localhost:5000/swagger` and you should see the Swagger UI

 # Database Migrations